Using Chapel on HPE Cray Systems

 Our PBS launcher explicitly supports PBS Pro, Moab/Torque, and the NCCS site versions of PBS.
 It may also work with other versions.
 If our PBS launcher does not work for you, you can fall back on a more manual launch of your program.
 For example, supposing the program is compiled to

-to generate a qsub script.
-Then edit the generated script and launch themyprogram_real
+./myprogram --generate-qsub-scriptto generate a qsub script.
+Then edit the generated script and launch themyprogram_realbinary manually as above.

 Redirecting stdin when executing a Chapel program under PBS/qsub may not work due to limitations of qsub.